1st Massachusetts Heavy Artillery Battalion: Structure and History

 The battalion being formed by the three mentioned unattached companies at the end of April 1863, they were later joined by the 5th Unattached Co. after it was mustered in on 6 June 1863 and became Company D.

 The four previously unattached companies were three-year units, and two additional companies (Companies E + F) were subsequently raised in August 1864 for one-year terms.
 Except where mentioned previously, the companies were all stationed at forts in Boston Harbor, with detachments from them being sent to other military locations along the coast.

 Three of the companies were mustered out in June 1865, while the rest of the battalion stayed in service until September and October.

 Complement

 The First Battalion consisted of 39 officers and 1272 enlisted men.

 Losses

-The 1st Massachusetts Heavy Artillery lost 9 officers and 232 men were killed or died of wounds.
-2 officers and 241 men died of disease or accidents.
+The Battalion lost 9 officers and 232 men as a result of gunshot wounds.An additional 2 officers and 241 men died of disease or accidents.